How it works

 Update Cadence

-• CMS Physician Fee Schedule: annual update each January, with periodic interim revisions.
-We refresh our reference table at each release.
+• CMS Physician Fee Schedule: annual CMS release each January, with quarterly interim revisions.
+We re-ingest each quarter via GHA.

-• NCCI edits: CMS publishes quarterly updates; we refresh on the same cadence.
+• NCCI edits: CMS publishes quarterly; we mirror the bundled rules at each deployment.

 • NPPES NPI Registry: queried in real time per analysis, with results cached for 30 days to limit API traffic.